ImD4/storm2-public-sdk/README.md

 # Storm 2 Public SDK

+Be sure to check out the [Wiki](https://github.com/stormsoftwarenet/storm2-example-plugin/wiki) as well to get help setting up your development environment.

 ## How to create a token
 Below is a short explanation on how to create a GitHub Personal Access token to download the dependencies